UK Transition

 Depending on your nationality, your ability to live in the European Union may change.

-To support business preparations the Department for Business, Energy and Industrial Strategy is hosting free 'Check, Change Go' webinars to help you check the new rules and understand the actions to take.
+To support business to adapt to the changes, the Department for Business, Energy and Industrial Strategy hosted free 'Check, Change Go' webinars to help you check the new rules and understand the actions to take.

 Our local authority partners across Oxfordshire are also directing businesses to further support resources.
 Please visit your respective local authority website for more information: